mantidproject/mantid/docs/source/algorithms/LoadPSIMuonBin-v1.rst

 are "1N" representing it as the format that this will load.

 LoadPSIMuonBin is capable of loading in accompanying temperature files.
 There are two options for achieving this.
-If a temperature file path is passed to the property `TemperatureFilename` it will attempt to use this file.
-With no file given and temperature file searching is not turned off (on by default), this is done by setting `SearchForTempFile` to False, then it will recursively search for the file in the current directory of the data file, and up to 3 directories deeper than the file.
+If no file is provided and the temperature file searching enabled (it is by default), then it will recursively search for the file in the current directory of the data file and up to 3 directories deeper than the file.

 Any temperature data loaded in from a separate file will be available from the resultant workspace's sample logs, as a number series that